HTML | DOM stopPropagation() Event Method

 The stopPropagation() method is used to stop propagation of event calling.
-That is a parent event is called we can stop the propagation of calling its children by using the stopProagration() method and vice-versa.
+That is a parent event is called we can stop the propagation of calling its children by using the stopPropagation() method and vice-versa.
 Syntax:

+Return Value: It does not returns any value.
 Example: In this example when checkbox is not checked and inner div is clicked then confirm box is shown 2 times (one for inner div and other for outer div).
 But when checkbox is checked and inner div is clicked again then confirm box is shown only once due to the stopPropagation() event method.

 Output: Clicking Inner Div with checkbox unchecked: Confirm box will be shown twice.
 After checkbox is checked: Confirm box is shown only once.
 Supported Browsers: The browser supported by stopPropagation() Event method are listed below:

 - Apple Safari